bensanmorris/SimulationStarterKitDemo/README.md

 # An example demo game

 This is a tiny sample game built using SimulationStarterKit.
+A [binary release of the game is available here](https://benmorris.itch.io/sample-game).

-# Build (Windows)
+# Build from source (Windows)

 - Download and install [SimulationStarterKit!](http://www.fireflytech.org)
 - Download and install Visual Studio 2017